LeviGibson/eggnog-chess-engine/README.md

 ## Run
 eggnog-chess-engine uses the UCI protocol.
 It must be run with a GUI such as [Arena](http://www.playwitharena.de/).

-If you move the executable (bin/eggnog-chess-engine-xxx) to a different folder, be sure to move these files as well:
+If you move the executable (bin/eggnog-chess-engine-xxx) to a different folder, be sure to move this file as well:

     bin/defualt-nn.nnue
-    bin/moveTable